-- 1. Enable or disable the Short Cable Mode. - Enable.
+- Enable or disable the Auto Power-Down Mode. - Enable.
+When the port link is down, the PHY automatically goes down for a short period of time and then wakes up to check link pulses.
+This behavior saves power consumption when there is no link partner while still allowing the port to perform auto-negotiation if a link partner does become present. - Disable.
+The PHY remains up even if no link partner is present. - 2.
+Enable or disable the Short Cable Mode. - Enable.
 The switch performs a cable test on each cable connect to its ports.
 If the cable is less than 10m in length, the port is placed in low power mode (nominal power). - Disable.
-Full transmit power is provided to all ports, regardless of cable length. - 2.
-Click Apply to send the updated configuration to the switch.
-Configuration changes take effect immediately.
+Full transmit power is provided to all ports, regardless of cable length. - 3.
+Enable or disable the EEE Mode: - Enable.
+The switch allows ports to transition to low-power mode during link idle conditions. - Disable.
+Full transmit power is provided to all ports, regardless of port activity. - 4.
+Click Apply to send the updated configuration to the switch, or click Cancel to abandon the changes.
+Applied configuration changes take effect immediately.